homertay/Boundarycrossing/README.md

-# Voyage of Discovery — Leadership Through Boundary Crossing Lens (Streamlit)
+# Voyage of Discovery — Leadership Through Boundary Crossing Mechanisms

-A 16-scenario cinematic simulation set in the Ming dynasty under Admiral Zheng He.
+A scenario-based simulation set in the workplace settings.
 It reveals how you lead across boundaries using Akkerman & Bakker’s mechanisms:
 **Identification · Coordination · Reflection · Transformation**